 Basics to Inviting Guest Speakers

-Guest speakers are invited short-term (nine days or less) international visitors who engage in symposia, workshops, classes, demonstrations, and special lectures for honoraria, per diem or reimbursement.
+Guest speakers are invited short-term (nine days or less) international visitors to campus who engage in symposia, workshops, classes, demonstrations, and special lectures for honoraria, per diem or reimbursement.
 Examples include a commencement speaker from Germany; a European speaker for the Throckmorton lecture series; a Japanese artist giving a demonstration class for art students.
 Speakers joining events remotely from outside the U.S. are not included in this definition, because neither visa/visa waiver or withholding are required for them.

 An international visitor in the US on “a tourist visa” (B-1—Temporary Visitor for Business, B-2—Temporary Visitor for Pleasure, WB—Waiver for Business, or WT—Waiver for Tourist ) may be paid an honorarium by Lewis & Clark College if (a) the scholar is engaged in the activity for nine days or less, and (b) the scholar has not been paid or reimbursed by more than five other US institutions or organizations in the past six months.